ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 or might be programmed into the Verifier, or might be obtained via some other mechanism.

-The Relying Party role is assigned to entities that uses Attestation Results by applying its own appraisal policy to make application-specific decisions, such as authorization decisions.
+The Relying Party role is assigned to an entity that uses Attestation Results by applying its own appraisal policy to make application-specific decisions, such as authorization decisions.
 This procedure is called the appraisal of Attestation Results.